sav-che/TL-2/Authors/Dietrich, Heinrich August {std. H.A. Dietr.}.md

-> [!cite] BHL link: this entry starts at [page 336](https://www.biodiversitylibrary.org/item/103833#page/348/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 336](https://www.biodiversitylibrary.org/page/33259382) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Dietrich, Heinrich August (fl.
 1852-1883), Student of cryptogamie of Baltic provinces of Russia, especially 1852-1859, horticulturist at Heimar near Reval, later known as A.H.
-Dietrich, at Riga, latest publication known from 1862. (*H.A.
-Dietr.*).
+Dietrich, at Riga, latest publication known from 1862.
+**Abbreviated name**: *H.A.
+Dietr.*

 #### Herbarium and types[^1]